 The Vice President for Academic Affairs shall appoint the faculty members who will serve on the Board.
-He shall choose one regular member and one alternate (who will be from a different department, if possible) from each school.
+One regular member shall be chosen and one alternate (who will be from a different department, if possible) from each school.
 In addition, the Student Senate shall elect two student members and their alternates.
 Student members must have junior or senior standing.
 The faculty members shall serve three-year, staggered terms, and faculty members serving their third year will Chair the Committee.
 Student members shall serve one-year terms.